davidben/tls-trust-expressions/pki-transition-strategies.md

 * Not all distrusts present fact patterns that lend themselves to SCT-based distrust.
 For example, if too many certificates were misissued before the cutoff date, revocation lists may become too large to feasibly deliver to clients.
 Moving cutoff dates earlier risks additional breakage for sites unaffected by misissuance.
 During PKI transitions, root programs evaluate such tradeoffs, picking the approach that best suits the security needs of their users.

 * There are certain CA failure modes for which trusting certificates before a certain date is inappropriate.
 For example, a CA that has been performing domain validation incorrectly may have never issued a certificate correctly.
-Auditing the entire corpus of certificates issued from this CA to determine which were misissued may be infeasible due to both scale and changes in subscribers and domain ownership over time.
+Auditing the entire corpus of certificates issued from this CA to determine which were misissued may be infeasible due to both scale and changes in domain ownership over time.

 * Clients that do not enforce Certificate Transparency are also still vulnerable to backdating, since such certificates would successfully validate without the SCTs present to indicate the incorrect issuance time asserted in the certificate.